vijay-04-svp/Gleneagles-Aid/README.md

 # Gleneagles-Aid
 Online Appointment Booking System.
-A clear hospital website where visitors can arrange appointments with specialists and access basic information about the hospital and patient safety.
+A clear hospital website where visitors can arrange appointments with specialists and access basic information about the hospital.